 - Hosted feature layers in ArcGIS Enterprise, where ArcGIS Enterprise meets the specifications of a base ArcGIS Enterprise deployment.

-You'll see the option to share feature layers as copies if all of the following are true:
+The option to share feature layers and views as copies is available if all the following are true:

 - Collaboration participants are using ArcGIS Enterprise 10.6 or later and have access to Send or Send and Receive content.

 At ArcGIS Enterprise 10.5.1, hosted or federated feature layer items can be shared with the option to copy data when the collaboration host is an ArcGIS Online portal.